Parent and child cuddling

 My infant is:

-If you are highly active and your infant is less active:
+If you're highly active and baby is less active: Narrate your movements, rock gently, and allow observation.

-If you are less active and your infant is highly active:
+If you're less active and baby is highly active: Use tactile play, obstacle courses, and outdoor time.

 Distractibility